intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/k8s.md

 sudo docker pull intelanalytics/bigdl-k8s:latest
 ```

-Note, If you would like to run Tensorflow 2.x application, pull image "bigdl-k8s:latest-tf2" with `sudo docker pull intelanalytics/bigdl-k8s:latest-tf2`.
-The two images are distinguished with tensorflow version installed in python environment.

 **Speed up pulling image by adding mirrors**

 To speed up pulling the image from DockerHub, you may add the registry-mirrors key and value by editing `daemon.json` (located in `/etc/docker/` folder on Linux):